 Prepayment meter customers, top up as much as you can afford and ask friends to help you

 If you are a prepayment customer, our advice is that you top up your card or key to the maximum that you can afford.
 The maximum credit that will display on your meter is £255.
 However, if you top up more than that, when the credit appears to be running out, remove your key or card from the meter, re-insert it and further credit will appear.
 If you’re self-isolating and notice you’re running low on credit, ask a friend or family member who is not self-isolating to top up on your behalf.
 You will likely find community groups are offering help too.
 Look for them online, for example on local Facebook pages.
 If none of these options are possible, please email us at [email protected].

 Please find answers to your questions online to help our team

-It’s possible some of our employees may become ill or need to self-isolate during this time and that will mean we have fewer agents in our contact centre to answer your calls.
+It’s possible some of our employees may become ill or need to self-isolate during this time and that will mean we have fewer agents.

-If you’ve a general question about our service, please look at our normal help pages before calling us.
+If you’ve a general question about our service, please look at our normal help pages.
 If you can’t find the answer there, please email us at [email protected], as that will help us use our team members more effectively to answer your question.

 How we’re helping vulnerable customers

 Priority Service Register (PSR) membership is available to all customers who consider themselves to be living in a vulnerable situation.
 When you’re a PSR member, you can contact us to nominate someone to help you manage your energy supply.
 This could be a trusted neighbour, friend or family member.
 They can talk with us about your energy supply on your behalf.

 If you've received a letter from the NHS asking you to self isolate due to Covid-19 please let us know and if you wish we will add you to the PSR.